Amsterdam levies overnight (toeristenbelasting) and day-visit taxes (dagtoeristenbelasting and

 In May 2019, Amsterdam’s city government (Gemeente) published the Clean Air Action Plan to make all traffic emission-free by 2030 and would be implemented in stages.
 What happens in practice may differ significantly as the challenges of implementation clarify, but it is important to be aware of the scale and scope of the city’s ambition.

-On 03 October 2019 the Gemeente released their new strategic coach policy agenda 2020- 2025 for consultation which closed on 19 November 2019.
-They have included a foreword and summary in English on page 38-39 explaining eight key steps in their plan.
+On 3 October 2019 the Gemeente released their new strategic coach policy agenda 2020- 2025 for consultation which closed on 19 November 2019.
 Our response can be found here ETOA – Agenda Touringcar 2020-2025 consultation submission.
+The plan has a foreword and summary in English on page 38-39 explaining eight key steps in their plan which includes restricting coach access to selected mandatory routes within the S100 in 2022 and A10 in 2015 (map in appendix of plan).

 These attractions are selected due to high demand and/or operational issues.
 If you think we should include others, please contact email@example.com.